clintonwoo/hackernews-react-graphql/README.md

 ## One Click Download

 You can download and run the repo with one command to rule them all:

 `git clone https://github.com/clintonwoo/hackersnews-react-graphql.git && cd hackersnews-react-graphql && npm install && npm run dev`

 ## How To Start

 `npm install`

 `npm run dev`

+## Configuration

+You can include a .env file in your project root to configure settings (this is the 'dotenv' npm package).
+The project runs out of the box with default settings.
+Config is in the /src/config.js file.
+This .env file is included in .gitignore.

 ## How To Test